Fort Monmouth: World War II

 Additional property was purchased in 1941 for Camp Coles near Red Bank, Camp Charles Wood in Tinton Falls, and Camp Evans in Wall Township.
 At its peak during World War II, Fort Monmouth measured 1713 acre, and had billeting space for 1,559 officers and 19,786 enlisted personnel.
 The Eastern Signal Corps Training Center consisted of the Eastern Signal Corps Schools (enlisted, officer candidate, and officers) and the Replacement Training Center at Camp Charles Wood.
 The Signal Corps Officer Candidate School (OCS), the major activity on the main post, graduated 21,033 new Signal Corps second lieutenants between 1941 and 1946.

 More communications units, including the Pigeon Breeding and Training Center, were consolidated into Fort Monmouth after the war ended.
 The pigeon service was discontinued in 1957; the birds were either sold at auction or donated to zoos.

 Special effects artist Harry Redmond, Jr. designed and constructed a new film studio for the Army Film Training Lab at Fort Monmouth during World War II.

+Fort Monmouth was also home to the combat motion picture school, including laboratories and a production studio.

+Students were from the army, air force and marine corps.
+During the Vietnam era, Vietnamese army students were also trained.